 Corporate Directors should first seek the informal approval of their Cabinet Member to invite tenders.
-For tenders that have a corporate impact, the Leader of the Council and Cabinet Member for Central Services should also be consulted beforehand.
+For tenders that have a corporate impact, the Leader of the Council should also be consulted beforehand.
 Cabinet Members will expect officers to have considered all alternative options before presenting them with a proposal to tender a contract.